TimMaa/project-bladerunner/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev Angular server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 It's also great for just showing it temporarily.

+Run `npm run start-express` for a dev Express server.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Production

+Run `ng build && node server` for a production server.
+Navigate to `http://localhost:3000/`.

 ## Running unit tests